nickloman/nickloman.github.com/_posts/2016-07-30-nanopore-r9-data-release.md

 | pass:template  | 164472      | 1.48Gb     | 9009    | 5944   | 117 | 131969 | 25244 | 14891 | 8074 |
 | fail:template  | 74465       | 467Mb      | 6271    | 3544   | 5   | 328471 | 21903 | 12033 | 6047 |

 This is the highest yielding flowcell we've ever had, with just shy of 2Gb of base called sequence, and 1.48Gb in the pass bin.
+Over 99% of the reads map to the reference, meaning the <a href="https://en.wikipedia.org/wiki/Goodput">goodput</a> is equivalent to the output.

 <img src="/images/2016-08-02-nanopore-1d-read-length.png" alt="Read length" />